echasnovski/mini.nvim/readmes/mini-deps.md

 require('mini.deps').setup({ path = { package = path_package } })
 ```

+Using default 'main' branch is OK, as changes there rarely accidentally break something (so far).
+However, if you want to be extra safe and use only stable releases of 'mini.nvim', add `MiniDeps.add({ name = 'mini.nvim', checkout = 'stable' })` call after 'mini.deps' is set up and execute `:DepsUpdateOffline mini.nvim`.

 To install from standalone repository, replace any occurrence of 'mini.nvim' in the code snippet to 'mini.deps'.

 **NOTE**: 'mini.nvim' is installed in 'pack/deps/start' and not 'pack/deps/opt' to always be included in 'mini.deps' session.
 If you want to make it "opt" plugin (as any other installed plugin), use 'pack/deps/opt' but add `MiniDeps.add('mini.nvim')` call after 'mini.deps' is set up.